Insurance companies for expats and residents in the UK

-From car insurance without UK no-claims history to health cover, home protection and travel insurance — find vetted providers built for expats and new arrivals navigating the UK market.
+From car insurance without a UK no-claims history to health cover, breakdown, home protection and travel insurance, this is a vetted starting point.
+Compare providers and brokers built for expats and new arrivals navigating the UK market for the first time.

 Car insurance built for people without a UK no-claims history — including expats, new arrivals and recent licence converters.
 Marshmallow uses alternative data to price policies fairly, often undercutting traditional insurers for new-to-UK drivers.